arielsanchezmora/vDocumentation/README.md

 vDocumentation provides a community-created set of PowerCLI scripts that produce documentation of vSphere environments in CSV or Excel file format.

+# TL;DR

+## First time usage on a new machine

+_Paste all of the below in a normal PowerShell console (Run as Administrator not needed)_

+Set-ExecutionPolicy RemoteSigned
+Install-Module -Name VMware.PowerCLI -Scope CurrentUser Set-PowerCLIConfiguration -InvalidCertificateAction Ignore Install-Module ImportExcel -scope CurrentUser Install-Module vDocumentation -Scope CurrentUser

+_Now connect to vCenter using PowerCLI_

+Connect-VIServer [IP_or_FQDN_of_vCenter]  # Connect to your vCenter

+_You will now be able to use these commands:_

+Get-ESXInventory  _#Document host inventory and host config info into a Excel of CSV file_ Get-ESXIODevice  _#Document information from HBAs, NICs and other PCIe devices such as firmware, drivers, etc_ Get-ESXNetworking  _#Document networking configuration info such as NICs, vSwitches, VMKernel interfaces_ Get-ESXStorage  _#Document storage information and configuration such as iSCSI, FibreChannel, Datastores, Multipathing_

+## Upgrading from a previous version

+_If the prompt returns without doing anything, you are running latest._

+Update-Module VMware.PowerCLI
+Update-Module vDocumentation

+# vDocumentation backstory

 Hi!
 I'm Ariel Sanchez (https://twitter.com/arielsanchezmor) and this is the result of a dream and the power of the vCommunity.
 I started a documentation template effort, which can be found [here](https://sites.google.com/site/arielsanchezmora/home/vmware/free-vmware-documentation-templates).
 There is a lot of work pending to be able to call the effort complete, but one very important component that my friend [Edgar Sanchez](https://github.com/edmsanchez) ( https://twitter.com/edmsanchez13 ) has advanced dramatically is the PowerCLI scripting.
 This repository stores them, and publishes them to the world so they can start being used.
 We open-sourced and placed in GitHub so they can be further improved by the vCommunity!

 The main motivation for this project was the sad state of reliable documentation available to many vSphere administrators.
 It is demoralizing to start a new job, ask for documentation, and find there is none.
 It's sometimes worse that if there is documentation, it turns out to be outdated, or even worse, plain wrong!
 And it's also demoralizing to be tasked with creating documentation, realizing that creating it manually would take a long time, and that collecting and customizing all the scripts will take a long time as well.